+are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.
 What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy?

-The sub-fund does not promote a minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy.
+The sub-fund does not promote a minimum share of sustainable investments with an environmental objective that is not aligned with the EU Taxonomy.